MelkoCollective/CDL_2020/Project_4_Ising_Annealer/README.md

 <img src="media/hybrid_schedule.png" width="400"/>
 </p>

 The analysis shows (see our [Task 2 jupyter notebook](./Task_2.ipynb) for details) that a new hybrid schedule works best for the nearest neighbor random model, and the exponential schedule works best for the fully connected model.
-(**Challenge 1**) Finally, we apply the obtained knowledge to a particular model of fully connected ising model, which is the Mattis model.
+(**Challenge 1**) Finally, we apply the obtained knowledge to a particular model of fully connected ising model, which is the Mattis model ("glass").
+This challenge is implemented in the same jupyter notebook for Task 2.
+As expected, at the end of the annealing procedure we confirm that we've found the ground state by checking that 𝜉i is equal to  𝜎𝑖  up to a global sign, i.e. if we multiply the spin configuration elementwise with 𝜉, we will get all 1s, or all -1s.

 **Task 3: Electronic Structure Calculations using Generalized Ising Hamiltonians**
 In this task we look at the hydrogen molecule and show, that its hamiltonian can be written in polynomial form, i.e. as a generalized Ising model.
 Then this Ising model is used along with the software framework developed in previous tasks to find the ground state of the Hydrogen molecule using simulated thermal annealing of the corresponding Ising model.